-Based on the texts of Madman and the Nun
+based on the texts of Madman and the Nun

 Translated by Daniel Gerould

-Stanislaw I. Witkiewicz (1885–1939) is one the most brilliant figures of the European avant-garde, Witkiewicz was a poet, painter, playwright, an expert on drugs, an early spokesman for a radically non-realistic theatre and an original philosopher and social critic of mass culture, post-industrial society, and the rise of totalitarianism.
+Stanislaw I. Witkiewicz (1885–1939) is one the most brilliant figures of the European avant-garde.
+Witkiewicz was a poet, painter, playwright, an expert on drugs, an early spokesman for a radically non-realistic theatre and an original philosopher and social critic of mass culture, post-industrial society, and the rise of totalitarianism.
 He was also a pioneer in serious experimentation with narcotics and prophetically recognized the growing importance that they would have on Western civilization.
 Politics, revolution, and even art were similar “drugs.”
-Witkiewicz committed suicide shortly after the outbreak of War in September of 1939.
+Witkiewicz committed suicide in September of 1939, days after Poland was invaded by both: Nazi Germany and Communist Russia.
 He is best known for his plays The Madman and the Nun, The Mother, The Water Hen, The Anonymous Work, and The Shoemakers.